 What is Quadrennial Ethics Training and am I required to attend?

-REALTORS® are required to complete quadrennial ethics training of not less than two hours and thirty minutes of instructional time.
+REALTORS® are required to complete biennial ethics training of not less than two hours and thirty minutes of instructional time.
 This is a membership mandate by the National Association of REALTORS®.
-Said training must be completed once every four years.
+Said training must be completed once every two years.
 New members are required to complete this requirement for the first time in person at new member orientation.
-Read more about Quadrennial Ethics Requirement HERE.
-Additionally, each licensee must complete at least two (2) hours, each licensing cycle, in the concentration of ethics.
-This is pursuant to the New Jersey Continuing Education license law mandate.
-Please be sure your ethics training complies with both the Quadrennial and Continuing Education requirements.
+Read more about Biennial Ethics Training Requirement HERE.
+Additionally, each licensee must complete at least two (2) hours, each licensing cycle, in the concentration of ethics, this is pursuant to the New Jersey Continuing Education license law mandate.
+Please be sure your ethics training complies with both the Biennial and Continuing Education requirements.
 Some ethics courses do not.
 You may consult with PCBOR® to determine what will qualify for both.

 What is the difference between an Ethics Complaint and an Arbitration Complaint?